 The NBGA was founded in 1967 to promote, encourage and stimulate interest, participation, and skill in gymnastics throughout New Brunswick.
-Our founding member, long-standing coach and official Don Eagle, was elected the first president of the NBGA.
-He has served as the National Registrar, Men’s Judging Chairman, Men’s Program Committee Chairman, Technical Advisor at the 1976 Olympic Games in Montreal, Manager of the Canadian Team at the 1988 Olympics in Seoul, and Judged at the 1992 Olympics in Barcelona.
-He received a lifetime membership to the CGF in 1985, and was inducted into the New Brunswick Sports Hall of Fame in 1988, in recognition of his dedication and commitment to gymnastics.
+Our founding member, long-time coach and official Don Eagle, was elected the first president of the NBGA.
+He served as the National Registrar, Men’s Judging Chairman, Men’s Program Committee Chairman, Technical Advisor at the 1976 Olympic Games in Montreal, Manager of the Canadian Team at the 1988 Olympics in Seoul, and Judge at the 1992 Olympics in Barcelona.
+He received a lifetime membership to the Canadian Gymnastics Federation in 1985, and was inducted into the New Brunswick Sports Hall of Fame in 1988, in recognition of his dedication and commitment to gymnastics.

-Daniel Mcdonald, who was elected the second President of the NBGA, has served as a member of the Board of Directors for the Canadian Gymnastics Federation from 1984-1988 and in 1992 was elected to the position of Vice-President of which he held until 1995.
+Daniel Mcdonald, who was elected the second President of the NBGA, served as a member of the Board of Directors for the CGF from 1984-1988 and was elected to the position of Vice-President in 1992, a position he held until 1995.
 He was Manager of the Canadian Team at the 1976 Olympic Games in Montreal and the 1979 World Championships in Fort Worth, Texas.
-He has organized numerous events including the 1974 USSR/Canada Tour, the 1978 China/Canada Tour and the 1975 National Championships, held in Moncton.
-He has coached and judged at National Championships, and is an NCCP Course Conductor for Gymnastics.
-In 1995 he was named one of two Harrassment Officers for GCG.
+He organized numerous events including the 1974 USSR/Canada Tour, the 1978 China/Canada Tour and the 1975 National Championships held in Moncton, New Brunswick.
+He coached and judged at National Championships, was an NCCP Course Conductor, and was named one of two Harrassment Officers for Gymnastics Canada in 1995.

 Several other coaches, officials and athletes from New Brunswick have made significant contributions to gymnastics in Canada.
 Dan Scully was recipient of the 1992 3M Coaching Canada Award for his contribution to coaching.
 Janet Morin and Natasha Hallet, were members of the 1992 Olympic Team that competed in Barcelona.
 Janet was a member of the Gold Medal Team in the 1990 Commonwealth Games in New Zealand, and the all around gold medal winner at the 1991 National Championships in Saskatoon.
 Natasha competed at the 1988 Pan American Junior Championships in Indianapolis and placed 6th A.A..
-Natasha is originally from Saint John and retired from gymnastics following the Olympics in 1992.
-She is now performing with the world famous Cirque du Soleil.
-Scott Hill was a member of the 1980 Junior National Team and a former CIAU All Canadian.
-One other New Brunswicker who has made a contribution at the National level is Jane Blakely a former member of the National Development Committee and author of Contracting for Coaches and Clubs.
+Natasha, originally from Saint John, retired from gymnastics following the Olympics in 1992 and went on to perform with the world famous Cirque du Soleil.
+Scott Hill was a member of the 1980 Junior National Team and a former CIAU All-Canadian.
+One other New Brunswicker who contributed at the National level is Jane Blakely, a former member of the National Development Committee and author of Contracting for Coaches and Clubs.